 - 10-Minute Chilled Tofu Appetizer

-Tofu “Sashimi” Recipe
+Vegan Tofu Sashimi Recipe

-- ½ pound extra firm tofu
+- ½ pound extra firm tofu (this is half of a tofu block)

 - a few dozen small, fresh basil leaves, washed and dried